Ruairi Quinn: Early life

+Early political career

 In 1972, Quinn decided he would stand for the Labour Party in the next general election and hoped he would be the running mate of the sitting Labour deputy for Dublin South-East, Noël Browne.
-The party organisation was largely moribund since Browne's election in 1969 as Browne had been ill and little work had been done locally.
-When the election was called in February 1973, Quinn found he was the only Labour Party candidate as Browne refused to stand in principled opposition to the Labour Party's decision to enter into a pre-election pact with Fine Gael to form a National Coalition.
+The party organisation was largely moribund since the 1969 general election, as Browne had been ill and little work had been done locally.
+When the 1973 general election, Quinn was the only Labour Party candidate, as Browne refused to stand in principled opposition to the Labour Party's decision to enter into a pre-election pact with Fine Gael to form a National Coalition.
 Quinn lost by 39 votes to Fergus O'Brien of Fine Gael in the final count.
 Following the 1973 election, Quinn began to rebuild the Labour Party in Dublin South-East with his mainly youthful supporters.
-He won a council seat on Dublin Corporation at the local elections in 1974 in the Pembroke-Rathmines local electoral area and took a leading role in the Labour Party group on the city council.
+He won a council seat on Dublin Corporation at the local elections in 1974 in the Pembroke–Rathmines local electoral area and took a leading role in the Labour Party group on the city council.

-He was a partner in an architecture firm from 1973 to 1982.
-In 1976, he was nominated by the Taoiseach, Liam Cosgrave, to Seanad Éireann when Brendan Halligan won a by-election in Dublin South-West and his Senate seat became vacant.
+Quinn was a partner in an architecture firm from 1973 to 1982.
+In 1976, he was nominated by the Taoiseach, Liam Cosgrave, to Seanad Éireann when Brendan Halligan won a by-election in Dublin South-West and his Seanad seat became vacant.
 He was first elected a Labour Party TD for Dublin South-East at the 1977 general election.
-Quinn was at this time quite associated with environmental issues being the first professional architect and town planner ever elected to the Dáil.
+Quinn was at this time associated with environmental issues being the first professional architect and town planner ever elected to the Dáil.
 He served as environment spokesperson for the Labour Party and was very close to the party leader, Frank Cluskey, whom he had voted for in the leadership contest of 1977.
-He lost his seat at the 1981 general election and was elected to the 15th Seanad on the Industrial and Commercial Panel.
-He was re-elected as TD at the February 1982 general election and has retained his seat until his retirement in 2016.
+Quinn lost his seat at the 1981 general election but was elected to the 15th Seanad on the Industrial and Commercial Panel.
+Quinn was re-elected as TD at the February 1982 general election and would continue to retain his seat at each election until his retirement in 2016.

 On 10 March 1991, Quinn was observed by Gardaí driving erratically in the Clontarf area.
-At Clontarf Garda Station, Quinn provided a urine sample, which showed him to have an 202 mg of alcohol for 100 ml of urine.
+At Clontarf Garda Station, Quinn provided a urine sample, which showed him to have an 202 mg of alcohol for 100ml of urine.
 He was banned from driving for a year and fined £250.